List of Emmerdale characters introduced in 2003: Jean Tate

 Jean Tate is the daughter of Zoe Tate (Leah Bracknell) and Scott Windsor (Ben Freeman).
 She appeared from 2003 to 2005.

 Jean is conceived during a one-night stand between Zoe and Scott whilst Zoe, a lesbian, was suffering from schizophrenia.
 Jean is named after Zoe's mother.
 Her father is unknown until Scott comes forward after confessing to his mother Viv Hope (Deena Payne) and her husband Bob Hope (Tony Audenshaw) while Jean is in hospital following an accident when she fell off a table.
 Eventually, Zoe allows Scott access to Jean but then plans to leave for New Zealand.
 Scott takes Zoe, Jean and her cousin Joseph hostage at gunpoint.
 Viv eventually talks Scott round and Zoe, Joseph and Jean leave the village.

-Freda Darby
+Freda Danby

-Freda Darby is an acquaintance of Jarvis Skelton.
-She appeared in 2003 and 2005.
+Freda Danby is an acquaintance and former dance partner of Jarvis Skelton.
+In February 2003, Jarvis entered a dancing competition with Edna Birch.
+He was surprised to see Freda there after hearing her laugh with the barman.
+The pair of them caught up on old times and Jarvis then told her he wanted more than just to be dance partners.
+He was dismayed to find out Freda was already in a relationship with her current dance partner, Roger.

-After appearing briefly in 2003 whilst Jarvis was involved in a dancing competition with Edna Birch, Freda returns to Emmerdale in late 2005.
-She offers Jarvis the chance to live in Spain with her.
+Two years later, Freda returns to Emmerdale in late 2005 when Jarvis holds a tea dance, which took place at the village hall in Emmerdale.
+He was shocked when Freda arrived and stormed out, believing he was set up.
+After dancing together, Freda offered Jarvis the chance to live in Spain with her.
 He accepts her offer and they leave the village in December 2005.

 Dawn Woods

+Jean Hope

+Jean Hope is the first wife of Bob Hope (Tony Audenshaw) and the mother of Dawn Woods (Julia Mallam) and Jamie Hope (Alex Carter) as well as the grandmother of T.J.
+Woods (Connor Lee).
+They were married twice in the 1980's, however Bob abandoned her and his children, leaving her to bring them up alone in Spain.
+She originally appears between 2003 and 2004 played by Julie Higginson on a recurring basis, however returns in 2006 being played by Susan Penhaligon as a regular cast member.
+Jean first appears in February 2003, when she and her daughter Jean meet Terry Woods (Billy Hartman) in Spain where he is on holiday, staying in the hotel which Jean runs.
+Dawn and Terry then fall in love and return to the UK, being followed by Jean.
+They subsequently get married, much to the disapproval of Bob and Jean, but are later delighted by the arrival of their baby boy, Terry Junior (T.J.), but the marriage didn't last.
+Jean was then worried about Dawn bringing up T.J. alone after Terry suffered a stroke after T.J.'s birth and with little money.